More Educational Opportunities in Child Life

 Interns are seen as helping us to fulfill this mission side by side while caring for our St. Jude patients.
 Our philosophy continues as job entry specialists leave our program and begin their own careers continuing to support children as experienced, knowledgeable, and confident professionals.

 Child life was instituted at St. Jude Children's Research Hospital in 1994 resulting from the research seen widely in the medical community of the benefits of children’s coping with stressful experiences through play.
 In 1998 developing a child life program became an institutional objective which included national managerial recruitment.
 Today, child life at St Jude Children's Research Hospital is an integral part of the medical team and is visible in every clinical arena from patient care to institutional program development.
-We currently have fifteen full time specialists and continue to grow.
+We currently have 18 full time certified child life specialists and two music therapists.

 Our Internship Experience

 We believe strongly in balancing both “hands on” child life experience coupled with essential educational components.
 Each intern will have two long rotations 6-7 weeks in an inpatient and outpatient setting enduring 16 weeks (640 hours).
 The internship is neither paid nor does it require payment beyond the intern’s own living expenses.
 Hours are generally Monday - Friday 8:00am - 5:00pm with a few opportunities for nights and weekends.
 St. Jude has had a child life internship program (in its current form) since 2008 and was accredited by the ACLP in 2017.

 Internship is 640 hours (16 weeks) of clinical experience.

 - 6 Weeks: Rotation Two

 There are two-five weekly education seminars presented by staff for interns as well as weekly discussion/ wrap up meetings for peer support development.
 Seminars are given throughout the internship on over 45 subjects from the child life perspective.
 Here are some sample seminar topics: